 Graduate School Advising: Students considering graduate study are encouraged to schedule an appointment with a career counselor to discuss their goals and learn about helpful resources for the application process.
 Students may call our office at 610.660.3100 to schedule an appointment.

-On-Campus Interviewing Program: Over 150 employers come to campus each year to interview graduating students.
+On-Campus Interviewing Program: Over 150 employers come to campus each year to interview current and graduating students for internships and full time jobs.
 Interviews are conducted right on campus in the Career Development Center in Moore Hall.
-To register for on-campus recruiting, you must first attend a “Seniors…Get A Job!” workshop.
-Visit Upcoming Events on our website for a listing of dates and times.
-Once registered, you can peruse the list of employers and submit your resume electronically.
+Login to SJUcareers and click on 'Campus Interviews I Qualify For'.
+Once your resume is approved in your account, you can peruse the list of employers and submit your resume electronically.